Chronic obstructive pulmonary disease, or COPD, is a progressive lung disease that affects your breathing and muscle function.

 In people with moderate to severe COPD, strength training increases muscle mass and overall strength.

-Walking and arm exercises can also help you gain strength and improve your shortness of breath.
+Walking, or running if possible, and arm exercises can also help you gain strength and improve your shortness of breath.

 Your physical therapist can teach you strengthening exercises using gym equipment or things you have around the home.